-- 148. There is a clear divergence of views on these issues.
-However, submissions on this topic have not changed our view that these factors will have a significant effect on airport investment decisions.
-We continue to consider that the regulatory WACC will have a lower impact on investment decisions compared to the energy sector. - 149.
-We agree with airports that there can be some investments that may not be influenced by the revenue of complementary services and there may be some investments in which the interests of airlines and end consumers are not aligned.
-However, when considering the total amount of investment undertaken by airports we consider that there is only a limited amount of investment that is not subject to these factors.
-In addition, the nature of information disclosure regulation, and the ability of airports to set their own prices, further reduces the chances of the WACC having a significant impact on airport investments. - 150.
-When assessing the justification for an uplift the direct costs of an uplift need to be assessed against the cost of under-investment.
-If only a low proportion of total investment is deemed to be influenced by the regulatory WACC then the costs to consumers of that investment not proceeding need to be higher to justify any uplift. - 151.
-Sapere provided a report applying a similar quantitative framework approach that we have used to consider the appropriateness of an uplift in the energy and telecommunications sectors.89 Sapere maintained the value of 0.5% as the assumed divergence between the estimated and actual WACC that would lead to under-investment.
-This was the value that was used for energy businesses in the model provided by Oxera.
-Sapere noted that:90
+- 173. When assessing the justification for an uplift, the direct costs of an uplift need to be assessed against the cost of under-investment.
+If only a low proportion of total investment is deemed to be influenced by the regulatory WACC, then the costs to consumers of that investment not proceeding need to be higher to justify any uplift. - 174.
+Sapere provided a report applying a similar quantitative framework approach that we have used to consider the appropriateness of an uplift in the energy and telecommunications sectors.116 Sapere maintained the value of 0.5% as the assumed divergence between the estimated and actual WACC that would lead to